 Sentence on or after 18 December 2003, for an offence pre-dating 18 December 2003

 Where a convicted murderer is sentenced on or after 18 December 2003 for an offence that took place before that date, the Crown Court will set the minimum term, pursuant to section 269 Criminal Justice Act 2003, and according to the new statutory framework.

 The trial judge will consider the seriousness of the offence by applying Schedule 21, and the aggravating and mitigating factors.
 However, because the offence pre-dates the statute, the judge must apply an additional test (paragraph 9, Schedule 22 Criminal Justice Act 2003).

-This is to ensure that an offender cannot receive a sentence greater than they could have received at the time the offence was committed, and so as not to fall foul of article 7 of the European Convention on Human Rights as incorporated into domestic law by the Human Rights Act 1998.
+This is to ensure that an offender cannot receive a sentence greater than he could have received at the time that he committed the offence, and so as not to fall foul of article 7 of the European Convention on Human Rights as incorporated into domestic law by the Human Rights Act 1998.

-How to predict the Home Secretary's decision was considered in R v Sullivan, R v Gibbs, R v Barry Elener, R v Derek Elener EWCA Crim 1762, 1 Cr.
+How to evaluate the Home Secretary's decision was considered in R v Sullivan, R v Gibbs, R v Barry Elener, R v Derek Elener EWCA Crim 1762, 1 Cr.
 App.
-R. (S.) 67 where the Court of Appeal ruled that, as a point of future practice, the judge should apply the Practice Statement of 31 May 2002.
-In order to determine the minimum term the judge has to carry out three distinct exercises which are:
+R. (S.) 67, where the Court of Appeal ruled that, as a point of future practice, the judge should apply the Practice Statement of 31 May 2002.
+In order to determine the minimum term the Judge has to carry out three distinct exercises which are:

-R v James Cahill EWHC 4025 (Admin) explains the fourth stage required when dealing with a prisoner transferred to England to serve his sentence.
+R v James Cahill EWHC 4025 (Admin) explains the fourth stage required when dealing with a prisoner transferred to England to serve their sentence.
 In this instance there is a further stage, namely: